daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 the next command as input, and loads of CLI utilities are written with the goal of being a useful participant in these pipelines.

-As great as these strengths of Bash are, the aforementioned quirks are unfortunate and significant.
-My goal with this blog post is to get you better acquainted with the weirdisms of Bash and show you how to either work with or avoid them.
+As great as these strengths of Bash are, the aforementioned quirks can be an obstacle, standing between you and a working script.
+This blog post is a deep dive into the weirdisms of Bash, and how you can either work with them or avoid them.

 ## Quirk 1: shebang lines